bastienmichaux/generator-jhipster-db-helper/notes.md

 So, how do you make JHipster work in this scenario?
 You need to do several changes.
 The goal of this module is to automate them.

 **We may not be aware of all needed changes.
-PR us if an issue isn't covered !**
+Make a pull request if something isn't covered !**

 ### 1 : Change the Spring naming strategies